unicode-org/icu4x/docs/tutorials/intro.md

 The library provides a layer of APIs for all software to enable internationalization capabilities.

-To use `ICU4X` in the Rust ecosystem one can either add dependencies on selected components, or add a dependency on the meta-crate `icu` which brings a reasonable selection of components in the most user-friendly configuration of features.
+To use `ICU4X` in the Rust ecosystem one can either add dependencies on selected components, or add a dependency on the meta-crate `icu` which brings the full selection of components in the most user-friendly configuration of features.

 In this tutorial we are going to build up to writing an app that uses the `icu::datetime` component to format a date and time, covering various topics in the process.